jmatute/RadialShinyGadgets/README.md

+## Radial Visualization Shiny Gadgets

+The following package creates a RShiny Gadgets for Radial Visualizations.

 ## Star Coordinates

-The following package creates a RShiny Gadget for Star Coordinates Plot.
 The original Star Coordinates as proposed by Kandogan [1] along with optional axis calibration [3].
 As the original approach is based on solely numerical attributes, an extension to hybrid representation can be applied [4].

 Other extensions for the approach are implemented.
 Hints [4]  and Orthographic Star Coordinates [2].